skver0/tetel-vault/infoemeltangol/Communication.md

 ### Characterisation of today's communication technologies and tools and how they fit into the communication model
 - visual (ie: smoke signals, storm warning, sign language(for the deaf), traffic lights, road signs)
 - verbal (ie: education, lecture)
-- written (ie: carrier pigeon, courier, leaflet, newspaper, post offica)
+- written (ie: carrier pigeon, courier, leaflet, newspaper, post office)
 - electronic (Morse-telegraph, telex, telephone, fax, computer networks, radio, TV, chat)
 ---
 ### Electronic communication and its tools
 Electronic communication is the method by which various types of information are transmitted at the speed of light in the form of electrical energy/signal.
 The original information (sound, light, mechanical energy...) must therefore always first be converted into electrical energy, which is then transmitted by wires, cables or electromagnetic waves in space.
-The receiver converts the electrical energy back into its original form.
+The receiver converts the signal back into its original form.
 - Morse-telegraph, telex, telefon, fax, radio, TV
 - internet (WAN)
 	- IRC (Internet Relay Chat), i.e. chat